alicenet/alicenet/docs/BUILD.md

 ## Support

-At the moment, the compilation of the alicenet binary and its operation were only tested on Linux and MacOs systems.
-Support for Windows may be added in the future.
+The compilation of the alicenet binary supported on Linux, MacOs and Windows with [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).
+Support for pure Windows may be added in the future.

 ## Prerequisites